Impress your guests by making this stunning golden Risotto Zafferano. It’s creamy, beautiful to look at, and has less than 10 ingredients!

 Below you will find in depth instructions on how to make saffron risotto.

-Step 1 - Heat a wide medium saucepan over medium heat.
+Step One: Heat a wide medium saucepan over medium heat.
 Add the butter and chopped onion.

 Saute until the onions become lightly browned.
 You do not want to cook the onions until they are too brown.
 You just want to cook them until they are soft.

-Step 2 - Mix through the arborio rice and saute until the rice is coated and becomes lightly golden brown.
+Step Two: Mix through the arborio rice and saute until the rice is coated and becomes lightly golden brown.
+This should take about 2 to 3 minutes.

-Step 3 - Add the white wine and saffron.
+Step Three: Add the white wine and saffron.
 Cook until almost all the liquid is gone from the saucepan.

-Step 6 - Taste for seasoning.
+Step Six: Taste for seasoning.
 Add salt and pepper to your liking.

-Step 7 - Place a lid on the rice and then allow the rice to sit for 1 to 2 minutes.
+Step Seven: Place a lid on the rice and then allow the rice to sit for 1 to 2 minutes.

 Tips for Success